Manurewa

+Manurewa is a suburb in South Auckland, New Zealand, located 6 km south of Manukau Central, and 26 km southeast of the Auckland City Centre.
+It is home to the Auckland Botanic Gardens, which receives over a million visitors a year.
 Manurewa has a high proportion of non-European ethnicities, making it one of the most multi-cultural suburbs in New Zealand.
 Employment for many is at the many companies of nearby Wiri, Papakura, and at the steel mill at Glenbrook.